 Most of the city-buses charge CNY1–3 per person.
 There is a discount on the normal ticket fare when paying with a Transportation Smart Card.
 Most of the buses are self-service with no refund for overpayment, so passengers need to prepare the exact small change beforehand.

 Hangzhou is a world famous tourist city, with many scenic spots scattered throughout the city.
-The tourist and sightseeing lines will take you to most of the scenic spots.
+The sightseeing lines will take you to most of the scenic spots.
 Passengers can also take the convenient city bus to tour around the city.
-At present, there are 10 tourist lines, 2 holiday lines and 3 sightseeing lines.
+At present, there are 5 tourist lines and 3 sightseeing lines.

 There are three sightseeing lines, Sightseeing Line 4, 6 and 8.
 Sightseeing Line 6 provides service to the Six Harmonies Pagoda and the China Paper-Making Village.